-Join Stefan Mumaw for an in-depth discussion in this video Perspective changes, part of Brainstorming Basics.
+Join Stefan Mumaw for an in-depth discussion in this video Perspective changes, part of Learning Brainstorming.

 - There's a film industry term called POV.
 It stands for Point Of View.
 It shows what a character is looking at by showing it through the camera.
 So imagine you are walking with your dog and filming him with a camera.
 The view would be from your POV.
 If you tie the camera to the dog's collar, the resulting footage would be from the dog's POV.
 The world changes when the Point Of View changes, because we see things we never could see from one statics perspective.
 Ideation can suffer from the same myopic behavior.